einsteinpy/blog.einsteinpy.org/_posts/2019-04-21-Selection-in-SOCIS-2019.md

 ---
 layout: post
-title: We are now a mentoring org in SOCIS!
+title: We are now a mentoring organization in SOCIS!
 subtitle: EinsteinPy has been selected as a mentoring organization in ESA's SOCIS-2019
 gh-repo: einsteinpy/einsteinpy
 gh-badge: [star, fork]